Thrush (Candidiasis)—Child Care and Schools

 • C albicans is present in the intestinal tract and mucous membranes of healthy people.

-• A warm environment (eg, mouth) fosters growth and spread.
+• A warm, moist environment (eg, mouth) fosters growth and spread.

-• Person-to-person transmission (although very rare) may occur from a woman to her baby when the mother has a vaginal yeast infection and from breastfeeding babies to their mothers when babies with thrush infect mothers’ nipples.
+• Person-to-person transmission (although very rare) may occur from a mother to her baby when the mother has a vaginal yeast infection and from breastfeeding babies to their mothers when babies with thrush infect their mothers’ nipples.

 How do you control it?

-• Wash and sanitize toys, bottles, and pacifier nipples after they have been mouthed.
+• Wash and sanitize mouthed toys, bottle nipples, and utensils and do not let other children use them before sanitizing.
 Do not allow sharing of mouthed objects between children without first washing and sanitizing them.

-• Report the infection to the staff member designated by the child care program or school for decision-making and action related to care of ill children.
+• Report the infection to the staff member designated by the early childhood education program or school for decision-making and action related to care of ill children.
 That person, in turn, alerts the parents/guardians for treatment of the child.

 • Administer prescribed medication as instructed by the child’s health professional.